Sharpening Stones and Other Accessories

 There are many sharpening stones available on the market and they vary in size and the quality of bonding material.
 Depending on the frequency of sharpening and the purpose for which the blade is used, you can choose among many types of sharpening stones.
 Besides ceramic and natural whetstones, there are also diamond stones.
 Diamond stones strip away material very fast, but, compared to ceramic stones, they leave deeper scratches on the surface and a larger burr on the edge of the blade.
 Therefore, they are not the best for the finishing stage.
 We do not recommend diamond stones for sharpening single-bevelled knives because the working surfaces are larger and it can be hard to remove the scratches later.
 Diamond stones are particularly good for rough sharpening, repairing the tips and chips and for truing ceramic stones.
 With ceramic stones, you can attain an evener and smoother edge and you can choose among a wider variety of grit sizes, but they wear away faster and demand more maintenance or flattening.

-Water stones should be properly maintained because they can become grooved or wear into a hollow during regular use.
+Whetstones should be properly maintained because they can dish or wear into a hollow during regular use.
 This is an often-overlooked step in sharpening, yet an essential one if you want to maintain the flatness of your stone.
 Before sharpening, you should always check if the stone you are going to use is flat.
-The process of sharpening can only be tackled with a flattening stone because a hollowed surface could damage the knife or reduce the efficiency of sharpening as it is very hard to maintain the correct angle of sharpening on an uneven surface.
+The process of sharpening can only be tackled with a flattening stone (truing stone) because a hollowed surface could damage the knife or reduce the efficiency of sharpening as it is very hard to maintain the correct angle of sharpening on an uneven surface.
 You have several options for flattening your stones – from different DIY aids to professional flattening stones.

 All of the following work: